mathiasrw/rexreplace/README.md

 ### Quirks
 - Per default `€` is treated as an alias for `$` in the CLI input.
 The main reason is for you not to worry about how command line tools often have a special relationship with the `$` char.
 Your can escape your way out of this old love story, but it often pops up in unexpected ways.
 Use the `-€` flag if you need to search or replace the actual euro char.

-- Options can only be set after the replacement parameter. _But I like to put my options as the first thing, so I know what I am doing_ I agree, but we must sometimes sacrifice some habits for the sake of simplicity.
+- Options can only be set after the replacement parameter. "_But I like to put my options as the first thing, so I know what I am doing_" I agree, but we must sometimes sacrifice habits for consistency.